 For digital media and publishing companies, content is their business.
-Magazines create must-read articles just as cable networks generate original videos, all in an effort to sell subscriptions.
+Magazines create must-read articles just as cable networks generate original videos, all to sell subscriptions.
 In a nutshell, media companies sell content, so its value can’t be understated.

 There are a lot of steps to create a great piece of content.
 You need a catchy headline, an intriguing storyline, and a way to distribute it – just to name a few.
 But, as you work through the checklist, authenticity, and credibility are sometimes taken for granted, or get lost in the day-to-day chores of content creation.